dougtoppin/presentation-splunk-docker/PITCHME.md

 * Another UI/management/monitoring system for ops to learn
 * Container environments and orchestration systems are evolving, how closely do you need to monitor them?
 * Administrator (people with access really) behavior such as exec'ing a shell into a container with secrets

 +++
 ### Challenges presented by containers

+* Container systems are rapidly evolving with variations on approaches
+* A lot of orchestration is going on to pull images, create containers, configure networking and launch containers (see `docker events`)

++++
+### Challenges presented by containers